 \section{Abstract}

-In \emph{continual learning} (CL), the goal is to design models that can learn a sequence of tasks without catastrophic forgetting.
-While there is a rich set of techniques for CL, relatively little understanding exists on how representations built by previous tasks benefit new tasks that are added to the network.
-To address this, we study the problem of \emph{continual representation learning (CRL)} where we learn an evolving representation as new tasks arrive.
-Focusing on zero-forgetting methods where tasks are embedded in subnetworks (e.g.,~PackNet), we first provide experiments demonstrating CRL can significantly boost sample efficiency when learning new tasks.
-To explain this, we establish theoretical guarantees for CRL by providing sample complexity and generalization error bounds for new tasks by formalizing the statistical benefits of previously-learned representations.
-Our analysis and experiments also highlight the importance of the order in which we learn the tasks.
-Specifically, we show that CL benefits if the initial tasks have large sample size and high ``representation diversity''.
-Diversity ensures that adding new tasks incurs small representation mismatch and can be learned with few samples while training only few additional nonzero weights.
-Finally, we ask whether one can ensure each task subnetwork to be efficient during inference time while retaining the benefits of representation learning.
-To this end, we propose an inference-efficient variation of PackNet called Efficient Sparse PackNet (ESPN) which employs joint channel \& weight pruning.
-ESPN embeds tasks in channel-sparse subnets requiring up to 80\% less FLOPs to compute while approximately retaining accuracy and is very competitive with a variety of baselines.
-In summary, this work takes a step towards data and compute-efficient CL with a representation learning perspective.
-GitHub page: \url{https://github.com/ucr-optml/CtRL}
+In continual learning (CL), the goal is to design models that can learn a sequence of tasks without catastrophic forgetting.
+Despite rich set of CL techniques, relatively little understanding exists on how representations built by previous tasks benefit new tasks that are added to the network.
+To this aim, we study \emph{continual representation learning} (CRL) problem where we learn an evolving representation as new tasks arrive.
+Focusing on zero-forgetting methods where tasks are embedded in subnetworks, we first provide experiments demonstrating CRL can significantly boost sample-efficiency when learning new tasks.
+To explain this, we establish sample complexity and generalization error bounds for new tasks which formalize the benefits of previously-learned representations.
+Our analysis and experiments show that CL benefits more when the initial tasks have large sample size and high representation diversity.
+Diversity ensures that adding new tasks incurs small representation mismatch while requiring few additional trainable weights.
+Finally, we study computational-efficiency of CRL and propose a novel variant of the PackNet algorithm that employs joint channel \& weight pruning.
+Our method embeds tasks in channel-sparse subnets requiring up to 80\% less FLOPs to compute while approximately retaining accuracy and is shown to be competitive with various baselines.